TomStarshak/TomStarshak.github.io/_posts/2020-4-12-Project-Euler.md

 [Project Euler](projecteuler.net) is a recreational coding site whose problems are easy to grasp, but are computationally expensive with naive solutions.
 I've found it to be a good way to practice coding and also an interesting way to learn about fields of math I wasn't previously aware of (totient function!?).
+I'm currently in the top 1% of competitors.
 While I'm certain this has more to do with most people solving a handful and losing interest, I'll still take that as a win.

 <center><img src='https://projecteuler.net/profile/whiskeyandwry.png' alt='My Euler score'></center>